Stay Legal With Virtual Assistant Contracts

 You need a Virtual Assistant contract that is made specifically for Virtual Assistants.
 You need a contract specifically for YOUR business so it can protect YOU, as you’ll definitely want to keep your butt covered legally when it comes to your business.

-That said, here are four ways you can do to legally cover your butt with a Virtual Assistant Contract.
+Four ways to legally cover your butt as a Virtual Assistant:

 Number 1: Have a contract.